-- Heat a frying pan on a medium-high heat with a tablespoon of oil.
-Fry the halloumi for 1-2 minutes on each side until it develops a golden brown crust.
+- Heat a cast-iron frying pan on a medium-high heat with a tablespoon of oil.
+Fry the halloumi for 1-2 minutes on each side until it develops a golden-brown crust.

-- To serve, mix the cooked couscous in with the roasted carrots, chickpeas and cavelo nero along with the remaining orange juice and the chopped coriander.
+- To serve, mix the cooked couscous in with the roasted carrots, chickpeas and cavolo nero along with the remaining orange juice and zest and the chopped coriander.
 Pop it all into big dishes with the halloumi on top and enjoy!

 Toasting the pearl couscous grains before cooking in water gives the couscous a nutty flavour which compliments the other ingredients in this recipe beautifully!

 Over a medium heat warm a splash of oil in a saucepan.
 Toast the pearl couscous in the oil for 2-3 minutes until it begins to turn golden brown in colour.
 Then add the water and continue to cook as per the packet instructions.